 Trees, beyond being the beautiful backdrop to every season, are the habitat and a material resource for numerous animals, and are the main reason we breathe.
-You probably have heard of photosynthesis before, or the process by which trees convert carbon dioxide into oxygen, but let’s just refresh ourselves on how trees make oxygen.

 Plants are able to convert carbon dioxide and water into oxygen through photosynthesis.
-In this process, they are transforming light energy, or energy captured from the sun, to convert the water and carbon dioxide from the soil into oxygen.
+In this process, trees are transforming light energy, or energy captured from the sun, to convert the water and carbon dioxide from the soil into oxygen.
 This can be broken down into two steps.

 - Light-dependent reactions: Light energy captured by the chloroplasts in the thylakoid membrane of the plant is stored as ATP.